actions-cool/.github/README.md

 2. Navigate to the main page of the repository what you want to add.

-3. Under the repository, click Actions.
+3. Under the repository, click <kbd>Actions</kbd>.

 ![](./assets/image/actions-tab.png)

-4. If your repository already has existing workflows: In the upper-left corner, click New workflow.
+4. If your repository already has existing workflows: In the upper-left corner, click <kbd>New workflow</kbd>.

 ![](./assets/image/actions-new-workflow.png)